haf/Http.fs/README.md

     |> Async.RunSynchronously
     |> Array.iter (printfn "%s")

-*Note* because some of the request and response headers have the same names, you have to qualify some of the response headers with 'Resp', e.g.
+*Note* because some of the request and response headers have the same names, to prevent name clashes, the response versions have 'Response' stuck on the end, e.g.

-    response.Headers.[Resp.ContentType]

-If you get cryptic errors like 'This is a function and cannot be applied' when you try to set a header, it's probably this.
-I'll try to think of a better way to do it soon, I promise...
+    response.Headers.[ContentTypeResponse]

 ## Cool!
 So how do I get it in my code? ##

 The easiest way, if you have a full-on project, is to us [the NuGet package](https://www.nuget.org/packages/Http.fs/):